 On October 19th, my goal is to participate and complete the 42.2 kilometer course of the Toronto Waterfront Marathon.
 As difficult as this event might possible be (my first full marathon), it will be absolutely nothing in comparison to one of the most challenging and grueling endurance events on the face of the planet.

-It all happened when my wife Lynne and I were driving to my cousins secluded 100 acre property for a little family getaway.
+It all happened when my wife Lynne and I were driving to my cousins secluded 100 acre property on the Niagara escarpment for a little family getaway.
 While driving, I just happened to feel movement on my arm.
 It was a caterpillar, but just not any caterpillar, but a caterpillar of the Monarch butterfly.
 The only explanation I could think of how it got there is that I must have brushed up against a patch of milkweed we specifically grow in front of our house as host plants for this amazing insect.
 The milkweed is the only food source of the caterpillar of the Monarch butterfly.
 I handed my new friend to Lynne, who in turn put it in an empty water bottle, that had a couple of drops of water remaining.
 We then continued driving.
 My first priority upon arrival was not to unpack and set up camp, but to find some milkweed.
-I was fortunate to find some only about 100 metres from where we eventually set up camp.
+I was fortunate to find some only about 100 meters from where we eventually set up camp.

 For about 3 hours, from when I attached the caterpillar to the milkweed until nightfall my new friend did nothing.
 It just sat there motionless, not moving a millimeter on the milkweed.
 I was concerned, and was asking, “Are you okay?
 Do you not like your new home?”
 But of course, it is a caterpillar, and to the best of my knowledge, they just do not understand human dialogue.